-In addition to the grades that you receive in your classes, there are a number of more general evaluative criteria that guide the Faculty of the Department of Anthropology at Southern Methodist University.
+Your grades are an important, but not uniquely decisive, factor in our evaluation of your performance.
+In addition, there are a number of more general evaluative criteria that guide the Faculty of the Department of Anthropology at Southern Methodist University.
 These criteria are closely linked to issues of professional promise, professional commitment, intellectual growth, development as a teacher, and performance as an ethical and responsible citizen not only within our University community but also as a member of the profession broadly understood.